justjam2013/homebridge-virtual-accessories/README.md

 -   **Heater/Cooler.** Allows you to create a virtual thermostat/AC accessory.
 You can select heater only, cooler only, or heater + cooler combo.
 The heater/cooler temperature sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
 -   **Humidifier/Dehumidifier.** Allows you to create a virtual humidifier/dehumidifier.
 You can select humidifier only, dehumidifier only, or humidifier + dehumidifier combo.
 The humidifier/dehumidifier humidity sensor can be updated via a [webhook call](#webhook-service-configuration).
 Based on the threshold values, the accessory will switch to the appropriate operating state, according to the supported states.
 -   **Lightbulb.** Allows you to create virtual white, white ambiance, color lightbulbs.
 In the Home app, this can be used as a dimmer switch.
 -   **Lock.** Allows you to create a virtual lock.
 Generates a HomeKit notification when the accessory's state changes.
+This will also create a HomeKey card in the Wallet app.
+This card is non-functional as it requires some piece of hardware to complete the loop.
+Also see the [note below](#issues-with-homekit) regarding issues with HomeKey.
 -   **Microphone.** Allows you to create a virtual microphone.
 -   **Security System.** Allows you to create a virtual security system.
 Generates a HomeKit notification when the accessory's state changes.
 The Security System can be put in a triggered state via a [webhook call](#webhook-service-configuration).
 A [webhook endpoint](#webhook-service-configuration) is also available for a panic alarm.
 -   **Speaker.** Allows you to create a virtual speaker.